trstnb1998/uni-web-app/README.md

 # Unviersity Mock Site

-This project was created to practise responsiveness.
+This project was created to practice responsiveness.

 Check out the demo [here](https://edusity-webapp.netlify.app)